Quiz

 Please select 2 correct answers

-Explanation: Yellow light means "STOP" if it is possible to stop without danger.
-If the signal was about to turn green, it would have been both yellow and red.
-Here there is no danger, no tailgating and plenty of space to stop.
-There is a high risk that the oncoming driver who is waiting for a clear lane to complete his turn will pull out in front of you, expecting you to stop for a yellow light.
+Explanation: An amber light means "STOP" if it is possible to stop without danger.
+If the lights were turning green, both amber and red would be showing.
+Here, there is no danger, no traffic behind and plenty of room to stop in time.
+There is a risk that the oncoming car, waiting to turn will pull out in front of you, expecting you to stop for amber.